The Wizard Drill: Concealed Carry Approved

 Are you a Wizard?

 Can you pass the Wizard Drill?
 I think if you do, you can call yourself a wizard, right?
 Isn’t that how it works?
 Passing it is one thing, but excelling at it is another.
-This is one drill that’s going to have a permanent home in my training arsenal.
+This is one drill that’s going to have a permanent place in my training routine.

 Get the Safariland Newsletter